Advanced Vocabulary Editing

 IRI patterns

-What is the name of the concept above that has 15326 as an identifier?
+What is the name of the Concept above that has 15326 as an identifier?
 You need to look it up on the web!
 The whole point of using http identifiers is so that the concepts can be looked up on the web by anyone, anywhere (and by anything - humans, browsers, bots etc.).

-Here's another method for generating an IRI suffix:
+Here's another type of IRI suffix:

 http://vocabulary.curriculum.edu.au/crossCurriculum/f7f47140-a85e-498b-9367-0d468082fc2b